-Given that we’ve all been shaken up by small earthquakes over the last few weeks, we thought we would rerun our series on Disaster Training that first ran in April, 2010.
+Given that we’ve all been shaken up by a 4.5 earthquake at 2:39 a.m., we thought we would rerun our series on disaster training that first ran in April, 2010.

 On a brisk, cold night in the Mission, a group of neighborhood residents gather to discuss whether or not it is appropriate to drink water out of the toilet tank.

 “That’s for hand-washing only,” says firefighter Patty Yuen.
 “No drinking that stuff.”

 “Very good!” says Yuen.
 “You’ve been reading the manual.”